The Kugoo M2 Pro is a very versatile, very wallet-friendly electric scooter.

 The 8.5-inch, 2.5-inch wide, pneumatic tubeless tires, strike a good balance between ride comfort and being resistant to flats, as tubeless tires are more puncture-proof than inner tube ones.
 The tires have a standard road tread on them.

-The tires have vent spews on them, which in theory are just an irrelevant consequence from manufacturing, but in the real world users use them to identify how worn out the tire is.
+The tires have vent spews on them, which in theory are just an irrelevant consequence from manufacturing, but in the real world, owners use them to identify how worn out the tire is.
 So if the little hairs on the tires are mostly gone, it may be a good time to consider changing the tire.
-The tire will have other visual cues, by simply looking worn out, but that’s another helpful hint too.
+The tire will have other visual cues, such as looking worn out.

 There is suspension on both wheels, a dual spring arm on the rear wheel, and one larger spring between the front wheel and the stem.